 Going Beyond DIY

-At Exposed Skin Care, we develop products that are gentle enough for all skin types, but strong enough to get rid of your acne.
-We do this by combining natural and scientific ingredients that work together to fight acne and protect your skin.
-For instance, we use benzoyl peroxide, a typical acne-fighting ingredient that kills p. acnes, but it can often irritate skin, so we also included green tea extract to prevent inflammation and redness.
-Each of our products foster this kind of balance to ensure that they do not cause irritation which can lead to more acne.
+At Exposed Skin Care 🏆, we use benzoyl peroxide, (an antimicrobial)salicylic acid (an exfoliant), and hyaluronic acid (a hydrant).
+However, these can potentially be too abrasive, so we included green tea extract 🍃 to prevent inflammation and redness.
+Each of our products fosters this kind of balance to ensure that they do not cause irritation.
 This seems like common sense, but many skin care companies try to get rid of acne right away and lose sight of the long-term goal: staying acne-free.

-Our Basic Kit is perfect if you’re new to skin care and don’t want a lengthy routine, or if you’re just looking for a strong base for all your DIY recipes.
-On the other hand, if you’ve been using skin care products for years and want the full line of products to ensure clear skin, we recommend our Ultimate Kit.
+Our Basic Kit is perfect if you don’t want a lengthy routine, or if you’re just looking for a strong base for all your DIY recipes.
+If you prefer a full line of products to ensure clear skin, we recommend our Ultimate Kit.
 This kit contains nearly all of our products, from our simple Facial Cleanser to our own Clarifying Mask.